tmbumaths/python-workshop/docs/index.md

 # Welcome to complex analysis course

-This page is dedicated to the course of complex analysis taught in university department of mathematics, Tilka Manjhi Bhagalpur University, Bhagalpur.
+This page is dedicated to the course of complex analysis taught in the university department of mathematics, Tilka Manjhi Bhagalpur University, Bhagalpur.

 ## Syllabus